dgroomes/rust-playground/README.md

   > The fact that Rust makes borrowing implicit for method receivers is a big part of making ownership ergonomic in practice.
 * Quotes from [*Refactoring to Improve Modularity and Error Handling*](https://doc.rust-lang.org/stable/book/ch12-03-improving-error-handling-and-modularity.html)
   > This Ok(()) syntax might look a bit strange at first, but using () like this is the idiomatic way to indicate that we’re calling run for its side effects only; it doesn’t return a value we need.

+## Wish list

+General clean ups, TODOs and things I wish to implement for this project:

+* Create an error handling sub-project
+  * E.g. `Result/Ok/Err` and the `?` special thing
+* Create an argument parsing sub-project
+* Create an async sub-project
+* Create a sub-project that shells out to another process